DSkywalk/evercult/README.md

 # Boot Evercade in flash mode
 ## Evercade VS

-1. Connect MicroUSB Data Cable in VS and PC
+1. Connect MicroUSB Data Cable in VS and PC.
 2. Hold down the small gray button on the backside of your VS while powering it on.
 3. A white light will flash once if it's done correctly.